mi3nts/summer2021/adit/dailyNotes.md

 - Working on reframing the node data using the reframe function in Python
 - Able to reframe time in a chronological sequence starting from 0, working on reframing the actual data now
   - Dealing with NaN values being shown in the reformat, working on getting the appropriate data
+- Developed Python algorithm for resampling hourly data
+## July 13th, 2021
+- Worked on trying to resample hourly data using Julia
+## July 14th, 2021
+- Continued to attempt resampling with Julia